OthmaneBk/D-tection-et-reconnaissance-faciale/README.md

-LinearRegression (Supervised model) is a fundamental technique in machine learning and statics, used for modeling the relationship between a dependent variable and one or more independent varia
+LinearRegression (Supervised model) is a fundamental technique in machine learning and statics, used for modeling the relationship between a dependent variable and one or more independent variables.
-  In the LinearRegressionpy, we focus on simple linear regression, where we predict house prices based on their sizes
+  In the LinearRegression.py, we focus on simple linear regression, where we predict house prices based on their sizes

 The primary objectives of this laboratory:
   1. Implement the linear regression model in Python